KcrezaArien/KcrezaArien/README.md

 I'm Kcreza Arien (read as: K-c-re-zuh  Ar-yen)
 * Currently, in my 2nd Year as a Computer Science Student at Università di Parma
-* Working as a part time legal assistant
+* Working as a part-time Paralegal

 ---
 ### I'm interested in: